 If you need help deciding how to handle or report a situation, first turn to your supervisor.
-If for any reason you do not feel comfortable speaking to your supervisor, you should feel free to contact EthicsPoint at 888-366-6034 or at www.smile.ethicspoint.com.
+If for any reason you do not feel comfortable speaking to your supervisor, you should feel free to contact the Compliance Officer or EthicsPoint at 888.366.6034 or at www.smile.ethicspoint.com.